Scientists and engineers around the world

 years, policymakers will find that the 8-hour ozone standard

-than the higher hourly average concentrations and make it difficult
+decline slower than the higher hourly average concentrations

-to attain the standard.
-Independent analyses have confirmed the
+and make it difficult to attain the standard.
+Independent analyses

-that the "piston effect" will be a widespread problem
+effect" will be a problem across many sites in the United

-was published in Environmental Science and Technology
+paper was published in Environmental Science and Technology

-summarizing the "piston effect" is available.
-More
+presentation summarizing the "piston effect" is

-for its occurrences can be found by clicking
+possible reasons for its occurrences can be found by clicking

 here.